 The following table summarizes the status of our key product development programs and our marketed product.
-We hold worldwide exclusive commercial rights to the core technology underlying all of our products in development.
+We hold worldwide exclusive commercial rights to the core technology underlying all of our products in development and have not granted commercial rights to any marketing partners other than the Option on commercial rights we granted to Regeneron for the delivery of protein-based anti-VEGF drugs in our hydrogel depot for the treatment of retinal diseases.